 I am very pleased that we moved here so my children can attend Politz Hebrew Academy.
 The staff and teachers are very dedicated and each child's individuality is respected and cultivated.
 I will always be grateful to Mrs Katz and her staff for all they have done for my children.
 There are no perfect people and no perfect schools.
 And it's hard to pull off a double curriculum (secular and religious) while accomodating a full range of people from different backgrounds and educational levels.
 But Politz gets my 5 stars for being the best it can be for working hard to correct problems when problems come up and for its devotion to bringing out the best in each child.

 Politz Hebrew Academy is a private middle school in Philadelphia.
-280 children attend Politz Hebrew Academy and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
+329 students attend Politz Hebrew Academy and identify as White, non-Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
 The student to teacher ratio at Politz Hebrew Academy is 6:1.
 Maternity BVM School is one of the nearest middle schools.

 |Native American or Native Alaskan||0%||%|